Iritscen/Small-scripts/Bash/README.md

 ## Development
 ### [Cloak Dev Paths](cloak_dev_paths.sh)
-Prevent your local disk's paths from showing up in an Xcode-built binary.
+Prevents your local disk's paths from showing up in an Xcode-built binary.

 ### [Find Header Comments](find_header_comments.sh)
-Extract and print comment blocks from the tops of all source files in a project.
+Isolates and prints the comment block from the top of each source file in a project.

 ### [Get Source Count](get_source_count.sh)
-Count the source files in a project.
+Counts the source files in a project.

 ### [Get Source Length](get_source_length.sh)
-Count the lines of code in a project.
+Counts the lines of code in a project.

 ### [Print Certificate Info](print_cert_info.sh)
 Tells you the developer certificate signing authority for each app in a folder.